WEST SIDE FEST

 Manhattan’s West Side is a vibrant cultural hub, packed with museums, parks, performing arts centers, and community organizations.
 West Side Fest (WSF) is an annual, weekend-long celebration of one of New York’s most dynamic neighborhoods with the potential to enrich the lives of New Yorkers while driving tourism and local economic activity.

-Since WSF launched in 2023, the event has expanded from one day into a weekend-long celebration.
-A highly-anticipated festival for New Yorkers and tourists alike, WSF’s programming features free admission to a number of institutions, workshops for kids, all ages artmaking, dance programs, concerts, and more.
+Since WSF launched in 2023, the event has expanded from a one-day event into a weekend-long celebration.
+A highly anticipated festival for New Yorkers and tourists alike, WSF’s programming features free admission to many institutions, workshops for kids, all ages artmaking, dance programs, concerts, and more.
 New Yorkers and visitors of all ages are invited to celebrate the vibrant, cultural destination along the waterfront of Manhattan’s West Side!